Enmeshment is an unhealthy relationship dynamic that causes people to lose sight of their personal boundaries and individual identity.

 3. Try talk therapy

 Working with a therapist can help you understand how your relationship impacts your overall life and well-being.
-Through therapeutic techniques like cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT), you’ll have a chance to address harmful thoughts and behaviors, establish clear boundaries, and work on your confidence and sense of self.
+Through therapeutic techniques like cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), you’ll have a chance to address harmful thoughts and behaviors, establish clear boundaries, and work on your confidence and sense of self.

 Couples therapy is another option to help people break unhealthy habits like enmeshment.
 Couples therapists focus on facilitating open conversations so both people in the relationship feel understood, valued, and respected.